What is NHS Continuing Healthcare funding?

 How is eligibility for NHS Continuing Healthcare assessed?

-A ‘multi-disciplinary team’ of appropriately trained health and social care professionals should carry out the NHS Continuing Healthcare assessment.
+In standard cases (which aren’t ‘fast-tracked’), a ‘multi-disciplinary team’ of appropriately trained health and social care professionals should carry out the NHS Continuing Healthcare assessment.
 There are usually two stages.
-(The exception is where a person has a rapidly deteriorating condition, which may be entering a terminal phase.
-In this case a Fast Track Pathway Tool is designed for use by ‘an appropriate clinician’.)

-‘Checklist’ stage – The Checklist is designed to decide quickly whether someone requires a full assessment.
+‘Checklist’ stage – The Checklist is designed to decide quickly whether someone requires a full assessment and should be considered for eligibility for NHS Continuing Healthcare.
 If the Checklist suggests you or a loved one may be eligible, you will move to the next stage in the process.
 If it is does not, you can make a ‘formal complaint’ to the CCG within 12 months.
-There are often mistakes at this stage.
+However, there are often mistakes at the Checklist stage.
+These mistakes can come about with how a primary health need is listed or categorised, impacting whether an individual is deemed eligible.
 We can help you identify these and challenge them.
+At Just Caring Legal we find that if you get help from us sooner, your chances of success are improved.

 Reassessments for NHS Continuing Healthcare

-Once eligible for NHS Continuing Healthcare, the individual receives a reassassment at three months and then at least once a year.
-But here at Just Caring Legal, we are hearing of more and more cases where the CCG withdraws funding following reassessment.
+Once eligible for NHS Continuing Healthcare, the individual receives a reassessment at three months and then at least once a year.
+But here at Just Caring Legal, we are hearing more and more cases where the CCG withdraws funding following reassessment despite there being no ‘significant changes’ to their care needs or presentation.
 True, there may be times when withdrawing funding is justifiable (such as if care needs have reduced).
 However, clients are increasingly reporting withdrawal of funding even when their condition is deteriorating.
 This can mean the reduction or complete loss of their care package, with all the distress and anxiety that causes.
 Just Caring Legal can help you avoid this by ensuring the reassessment has been carried out correctly.

 Could I be eligible for a refund of care fees?

-Recent evidence gathered from NHS Continuing Healthcare applicants nationwide, as well as testimony from our own clients, has flagged up that many CCGs are failing to follow the National Framework correctly.
+Recent evidence gathered from NHS Continuing Healthcare applicants nationwide, as well as testimony from our own clients, has flagged up that many CCG’s are failing to follow the National Framework correctly.
 We have seen at first hand that delays are common, families and carers are often kept out of the loop and vital evidence is often not gathered or taken into account.
 At Just Caring Legal we can help ensure a full and robust assessment is carried out to achieve the best outcome for all of our clients.
+The sooner you get in touch, the sooner we can help you to improve your chances of success by navigating you through this complex process.

 How can Just Caring Legal help?